 Connie was in a hurry to get back to her party.
 She told Ray he could get a ride to the police station with her friend, Dory, in the SUV.
 Ray had heard of Dory Blair from Charlie.
 Some of the guys had seen her in one of those big shows when they’d gone to Vegas with their wives.
 She was supposed to be quite a babe, but Ray had never seen her.
 He stayed out of Vegas if he could.

 “Oh… yeah, thanks, Ray… eh, I’m Doreen.”
-She reached out and briefly they engaged, her long, cool fingers meeting his warm strength.
+She reached out and her long, cool fingers met his warm, sure strength.
 His calluses scored the softness of her palm, giving him a twinge of self-consciousness and her a hint of pleasure.
 He would like to have held her hand for hours, but she abruptly pulled away, trying to straighten out her thoughts.

 “You sure this is OK?
 I didn’t really want to go in a cop car.”

 “Sure.
 No problem.
 Let’s go.”
-Slightly confused, but oddly excited, she steered through the still-buzzing truck stop, and drove onto the highway into town.
+Slightly confused, but oddly excited, she steered through the still-buzzing truck stop and onto the highway into town.

 While her eyes were busy, Ray took the opportunity to look at Doreen in a way that was usually not possible between two people just meeting.
-She was regal.
-She filled the space beside him with long, fluid movements of shapes—legs and body, arms and neck and head—some thinly veiled in white cotton, some warmly shining in the flesh, animating the cold florescence of passing lights.
+She was regal, filling the space beside him with long, fluid movement.
+Legs and body, arms, neck, and head—some thinly veiled in white cotton, some warmly shining in the flesh—animated the cold florescence of passing streetlights.

 “So, what happened?” she said as she settled into her lane.
 “Are you all right?”
-Ray assured her that he was fine and told her what he knew about Mike and Carol while they drove across town to the police station.
+Ray assured her that he was fine and recited what he knew of the ballad of Mike and Carol while they drove across town to the police station.

 “Is your guitar OK?
 Where’s the case?”
-Doreen asked when Ray came out of the station with his naked guitar.
+Doreen asked when Ray came out of the station and maneuvered into the Mercedes with his scratched and naked guitar.

 “Well, not that great, but fixable.
-My case is still in my truck.”
-He began to sag a little, but snapped himself back.
-“Let’s go over to the hospital and see how Mike is.”
+That was Mike’s case.
+My case is still in the truck.”
+Pivoting in his seat, Ray carefully placed his vintage Martin in the back seat.
+As he pulled the seatbelt across his exhausted body he began to sag, his chin almost to his chest.
+Then, with a self-conscious glance at Doreen, he snapped himself upright.
+“OK, let’s go over to the hospital and see how Mike is.”
 It surprised them both that he even cared.